 Of course, formally divorcing is just one option available should you separate.
-At Clifford Johnston & Co. divorce and family law solicitors can provide you will the advice you need and help decide which is best for you.
+At Clifford Johnston & Co. our family law solicitors can provide you will the advice you need and help decide which is best for you.
 If you decide that you would prefer to separate from your partner or spouse at this stage, rather than divorcing, we can advise on the options open to you such as Separation Deeds to confirm your agreement on your finances and other matters such as those relating to any children.

 How long does it take to get a divorce?